 On April 29, 2014, we terminated our prior stockholders agreement with our Sponsors and Founders and entered into a new Stockholders Agreement with the Bain Funds.
-Pursuant to the Stockholders Agreement, as long as the Bain Funds beneficially own at least 3% of our outstanding common stock, they will have the right to designate two nominees for election to our Board of Directors, with each nominee to serve in a separate class.
-The Bain Funds are also entitled to have one of their nominees serve on each committee of our Board of Directors, other than the Audit Committee, subject to applicable law and NASDAQ rules.
-The Bain Funds' rights to designate nominees will terminate once they own less than 3% of our outstanding common stock.
+Pursuant to the Stockholders Agreement, as long as the Bain Funds beneficially own at least 3% of our outstanding common stock, they had the right to designate two nominees for election to our Board of Directors, with each nominee to serve in a separate class.
+The Bain Funds were also entitled to have one of their nominees serve on each committee of our Board of Directors, other than the Audit Committee, subject to applicable law and NASDAQ rules.
+The Bain Funds' rights to designate nominees terminated on March 4, 2015 when they ceased to own any of our outstanding common stock.